 Previously reluctant to invest in Direct-to-Consumer e-commerce, Christian Dior is now focusing on omnichannel retail and online growth.
 In April 2018, Christian Dior Couture has appointed Jens Riewenherm as Chief Digital Officer to help bring the luxury shopping experience online.

-Most popular terms associated with Dior online
+Most popular Dior items online

 When searching for Dior online, people most often looked for the following products: